astronomer/docs/learn/marquez.md

 ---
-title: "Integrate OpenLineage and Airflow with Marquez"
+title: "Integrate OpenLineage and Apache Airflow® with Marquez"
 sidebar_label: "Marquez"
-description: "Use OpenLineage and Marquez to get lineage metadata locally from your Airflow DAGs."
+description: "Use OpenLineage and Marquez to get lineage metadata locally from your Apache Airflow® DAGs."
 id: marquez
 tags: [Lineage]
 sidebar_custom_props: { icon: 'img/integrations/marquez.png' }
 ---

 [OpenLineage](https://openlineage.io/) is the open source industry standard framework for data lineage.
-Integrating OpenLineage with Airflow gives you greater observability over your data pipelines and helps with everything from data governance to tracking the blast radius of a task failure across DAGs to managing PII.
+Integrating OpenLineage with Apache Airflow® gives you greater observability over your data pipelines and helps with everything from data governance to tracking the blast radius of a task failure across DAGs to managing PII.

 Viewing and interacting with lineage metadata requires running a lineage front end.
 [Marquez](https://github.com/MarquezProject/marquez) is the most common open source choice for this purpose, and integrates easily with Airflow.